Poland upsets some by rebuffing German air defence system | Politics

 NATO's policy is to not get directly involved in the war and to deploy the batteries only to protect member countries.

-Kaczynski also blames Germany for supporting European Union efforts to defend the rule of law in Poland by withholding funding.
+Kaczynski also blames Germany for supporting EU efforts to defend the rule of law in Poland and reverse changes to the judiciary, by withholding funding.

 Meanwhile, Russia's invasion of Ukraine has created new strains.
-Poland was long a critic of Germany's gas deals with Russia and has also been critical of Germany's initial hesitancy to arm Ukraine.
+Poland was long a critic of Germany's gas deals with Russia and has also been critical of Berlin's initial hesitancy to arm Ukraine.

 In Poland, some critics pointed out that the government was not only refusing higher military protection but also turning its back on critical EU funding, billions of euros that have been held up by the government's refusal to follow EU guidelines on safeguarding the independence of judges.